barbarer/py4e-int/_sources/12-network/12-writecode.rst

                 print(size, 'characters copied.')
                 fhand.close()

-.. tabbed:: writecode_question12_8

-    .. tab:: Question

-        Write a program that retrives a txt file from 'https://www.gutenberg.org/files/16/16-0.txt' in several blocks of 100,000 characters, joins them and saves as 'peterpan.txt' to disk and prints number of characters.

 .. activecode:: writingcode_question12_8
         :language: python3

+        Write a program that retrives a txt file from 'https://www.gutenberg.org/files/16/16-0.txt' in several blocks of 100,000 characters, joins them and saves as 'peterpan.txt' to disk and prints number of characters.
+        ~~~~

         import urllib.request, urllib.parse, urllib.error

 .. tabbed:: writecode_question12_9

     .. tab:: Question

+        .. activecode:: writingcode_question12_9
+                :language: python3

                 Complete the following code to print all the image sources from the webpage.
 Use 'img' and 'src' as tags.

-        .. activecode:: writingcode_question12_9
-                :language: python3
+                ~~~~

                 import urllib.request
                 from bs4 import BeautifulSoup